mburkley/pacman-c/README.md

 The main file is pacman.c.
 Others are just support.

+This project does not include original ROM files although they are required.
+You will need to download them from somewhere else.
+The code itself is a derived work from the original (a translation).

 build
 =====
 Builds under debian / ubuntu Linux.
 Should build under other distros too but